NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 NuGet 4.x.x. that ships with Visual Studio 2017 Version 15.7 Preview 3 adds support for migrating a project from packages.config to [package references (PackageReference) in project files](../consume-packages/Package-References-in-Project-Files.md).

-> [!Note]
+## Who should migrate?

+* Visual Studio 2017 - The PackageReference feature is only supported in Visual Studio 2017.
+Projects that use PackageReference cannot be opened with Visual Studio 2015.

-> This option is currently not available for ASP.NET and C++ projects.
+* C++ and ASP.NET projects - there are some limitations of PackageReference and the option to migrate is currently not available for C++ and ASP.NET project types.

+* Known package compatibility issues - due to fundamental differences between packages.config and PackageReference, some packages may not be fully incompatible with.
+The [package compatibility issues](#package-compatibility-issues) section talks about this in more detail.

-## Advantages of PackageReference
+* Leverage the advantages of PackageReference
   * **Manage all project dependencies in one place** - Just like project to project references or assembly references, NuGet package references, using the `PackageReference` node, can be managed directly within project files (as opposed to a separate `packages.config` file).
   * **Uncluttered view of top-level dependencies** - Unlike packages.config, PackageReference only lists the NuGet packages you care about i.e. the packages you explicitly installed to the project .
 It does not clutter the list of installed packages (NuGet package manager UI) or the list of references (project file) with the dependencies of the NuGet package itself.
   * **Performance improvements** - Solution-local packages folders are no longer used.
 Packages are resolved against the user’s cache at `%userdata%\.nuget`, rather than a solution specific packages folder.
 This makes PackageReference perform faster and consume less disk space by using a shared folder of packages on your workstation.
   * **Fine control over dependencies and content flow** - Using the existing features of MSBuild allows you to [conditionally reference a NuGet package](../consume-packages/Package-References-in-Project-Files.md#adding-a-packagereference-condition) and choose package references per target framework, configuration, platform, or other pivots.

 ## Steps to migrate